Close Icon

 Stanage Edge

 The well-known natural landmark of Stanage Edge, overlooking Hathersage, is a gritstone ridge rising dramatically up out of the Derbyshire moors.
-Offering magnificent panoramas, it’s undoubtedly provides one of the best views in the Peak District, as well as being famed for its climbing opportunities.
+Offering magnificent panoramas, it undoubtedly provides one of the best views in the Peak District, as well as being famed for its climbing opportunities; the perfect autumn bucket list activity.

 A windswept Elizabeth Bennet (Keira Knightley) took in the wild beauty of her surroundings atop Stanage Edge in a famous scene from the 2005 film, Pride and Prejudice.
 Surrounded by a wealth of natural settings, this part of the Peaks makes for a wonderful location for a rural retreat.